-To improve mobile app performance, in addition to having the right tools to monitor performance and stability and collect user feedback, here are some basic tips for optimizing your app’s speed and usability.
+For mobile app performance optimization, in addition to having the right tools to monitor performance and stability and collect user feedback, here are some basic tips for improving your app’s speed and usability.

 UI hangs and load times